querystream/querystream/README.md

 ## Single Values

 Some queries are known to return a single value.
-The [SearchValue](http://querystream.github.io/querystream/site/apidocs/index.html?org/dellroad/querystream/jpa/SearchValue.html) and its subinterfaces have a `value()` method, which executes the query and returns the value:
+The [SearchValue](http://querystream.github.io/querystream/site/apidocs/index.html?org/dellroad/querystream/jpa/SearchValue.html) and its subinterfaces represent streams for which it is known that at most one result will be found.
+These interfaces have a `value()` method, which executes the query and returns the single value:

 ```java
     public double getAverageSalary(Employee manager) {